daniel-isidro/master_kschool/master_class_06.md

 	%%timeit
 	[math.sqrt(n) for n in plist]

-**WARNING: Always do several runs of something, and never give too many decimals as there always is an error, it doesn't make sense**
+**WARNING: Always do several runs of something, and never give too many decimals as there always is an error.
+It doesn't make sense**

+TIP: When doing exercises, **always initialize the variables at the top**

+TIP: For random numbers use scatter plot, for continous functions plot can be used

+TIP: Machine learning is essentially optimizing the derivatives of functions

+TIP: Remove labels on plt.plot() charts with **;** at the end of the line

+	plt.plot(X,S);

+## plt.plot()

+For writing in latex, use it in this form: r"$WHATEVER$"

+Ex.:
+	label=r"$\sigma(x)$"